Bram Fischer: Imprisonment and death

 Fischer carried on underground activities for almost a year.
 He was arrested in November 1965, nine months after his return to South Africa and after 290 days underground.
 In March 1966 he was put on trial for a second time on charges of furthering the aims of communism and conspiracy to overthrow the government.
 He was found guilty and sentenced to life imprisonment.
 He was imprisoned in Pretoria Central Prison.

 In 1974 Denis Goldberg and another prisoner, Marius Schoon, became concerned about Fischer’s health; his hip was giving him pain, his digestion was poor and he looked gaunt and frail.
 Suspecting that Fischer would not receive the proper care he needed, Goldberg kept a detailed diary of Fischer’s medical care which was subsequently smuggled out of prison.
 Fischer needed a crutch to walk but a request for one was denied; a broom was found and used instead.
 In September 1974 he fell and fractured his femur and neck whilst trying to shower, after which it took thirteen days before he was admitted to hospital.
 When he returned from the hospital Fischer was in a wheelchair, disorientated and unable to look after himself.
 The hip was found to be cancerous.
 Goldberg argued, and was eventually allowed, to spend the nights with Fischer in his cell where he tried to make him comfortable.
 By this time Fischer was so emaciated that Goldberg could easily carry him to the toilet pot.

 It was not until December of that year that the authorities had him transferred to a hospital.
 When news of his illness was publicised, the public lobbied government for his release.

 Non-political prisoners rarely served their full term and would be released after serving half or two-thirds of their sentence, but political prisoners were required to serve every day of their sentence.
 Fischer was allowed to leave the prison shortly before his death and placed under house arrest at his brother's home in Bloemfontein in April 1975.
 He died a few weeks later.

 The prisons department had Fischer's ashes returned to them after the funeral and they have never been located.
-Anti-apartheid political leaders in Parliament Colin Eglin and Harry Schwarz both called for Fisher's remains to be returned to his family, which was refused.
+Anti-apartheid political leaders in Parliament Colin Eglin and Harry Schwarz both called for Fischer's remains to be returned to his family, which was refused.